 “The Great Sage Of Omaha” better known as Warren Buffet is the heralded as the most successful investor of the 20th century.
 His company Berkshire Hathaway is one of the most successful investment firms in history.
 They have out performed the market in 43 of the past 48 years.
 Buffet serves as chairman and chief executive officer of Berkshire.
-The company is publicly traded that operates a broad collection of businesses, across a wide range of industries.
+The mac truck of a salaries is publicly traded that operates a broad collection of businesses, across a wide range of industries.

 The Early Days

 Warren E. Buffett was born in 1930 in Omaha, Nebraska.
 His father Howard Buffett, was a stockbroker & Republican congressman.
 A self proclaimed numbers geek, Buffet had an firm grasp and knowledge for numbers.
 By age 11, he bought his first stock, three shares of Cities Service Preferred at $38 a share.
 The price immediately dropped to $27, but then recovered to $40, at which point the young Buffett sold and made his first profit.
 A total $5 profit.
 Unfortunately, it would go down as a valuable lesson in patience as the stock quickly rised above $200 a share a few months later.
 Buffet took note and is know world renown for his ‘patience’.

 Mr. Buffett, age 82, pledged 12,220,852 shares of Berkshire Hathaway class “B” stock, valued at more than $1-billion, to each of his three children’s foundations.

 Buffet’s reach goes well behind Wall Street.
 He has consulted with the past 3 American Presidents: Bill Clinton, George Bush and Barack Obama.
 Obama cited Buffet as a “potential” economic advisor during the 2008 Presidential debates and since that time has met with Buffet periodically.

 “There’s class warfare, all right, but it’s my class, the rich class, that’s making war, and we’re winning.”